damionrobinson/ticket_tailor/README.md

 # Ticket Tailor Event Selection

 This project provides a user-friendly event selection dropdown designed for Ticket Tailor.
-It allows event organizers to filter customer orders by selecting one or multiple events from a dropdown menu.
+It allows event organisers to filter customer orders by selecting one or multiple events from a dropdown menu.

 ## Features